Moving to Singapore from the US

 Select the size of your move to get free quotes

-Singapore’s education system is considered one of the best in the world, according to an OECD study from 2015.
-Singaporeans take education very seriously, and it is common for parents to enroll their children in enrichment activities starting when they are very young.
+Singapore’s education system is currently ranked as the 11th best in the world.
+Singaporeans take education very seriously, and it is common for parents to enrol their children in enrichment activities starting when they are very young.

 Teachers typically instruct students in English, although some schools may teach subjects in Mandarin Chinese.